at-gmbh/personio-py/README.md

 Before contributing code, please set up the pre-commit hooks to reduce errors and ensure consistency

     pip install -U pre-commit && pre-commit install

+### PyPI Release

+This project is released on [PyPI](https://pypi.org/project/personio-py/).
+Most of the tedious steps that are required to test & publish your release are automated by [CI pipelines](https://github.com/at-gmbh/personio-py/actions).
+All you have to do is to write your code and when the time comes to make a release, please follow these steps:

+* update the program version in [`src/personio_py/version.py`](./src/personio_py/version.py)
+* write a summary of your changes in [`CHANGELOG.md`](./CHANGELOG.md)
+* add a tag on the master branch with the new version number preceded by the letter `v`, e.g. for version 1.0.0 the tag would be `v1.0.0`.
+To tag the head of the current branch, use `git tag v1.0.0`
+* push your changes to github and don't forget to push the tag with `git push origin v1.0.0`
+* now have a look at the [release pipeline](https://github.com/at-gmbh/personio-py/actions?query=workflow%3Arelease) on GitHub.
+If it finishes without errors, you can find your release on [TestPyPI](https://test.pypi.org/project/personio-py).
+Please verify that your release works as expected.
+* Now for the live deployment on PyPI.
+To avoid mistakes, this is only triggered, when a release is published on GitHub first.
+Please have a look at the [Releases](https://github.com/at-gmbh/personio-py/releases) now; there should be a draft release with your version number (this was created by the CI pipeline which also made the TestPyPI release).
+Edit the draft release, copy the text you added to [`CHANGELOG.md`](./CHANGELOG.md) into the description field and publish it.
+* After you publish the release, the [deploy pipeline](https://github.com/at-gmbh/personio-py/actions?query=workflow%3Adeploy) is triggered on GitHub.
+It will publish the release directly to [PyPI](https://pypi.org/project/personio-py/) where everyone can enjoy your latest features.

 ## API Functions